DylanBruner/cookieclickermodmenu/README.md

 HELP:

-If you can't get the menu working or wan't to request a feature our Discord server is the best place discord.gg/CfeWysN
+If you can't get the menu working and need help or wan't to request a feature our Discord server is the best place discord.gg/CfeWysN